 Whether you’re eagerly looking forward to retirement or dreading a life without work, the end of your career is inevitable.
-For many people, the moment a job of many years ends is a bittersweet yet joyous occasion, but for others, this initial happiness may soon be overshadowed by regret.
+For many people, the moment a job of many years ends is a bittersweet yet joyous occasion, but for others, this initial happiness may soon be overshadowed by retirement regret.

 Planning for retirement isn’t exactly a science, but inadequate preparation can lead to negative emotions after making the decision to retire.
 While it’s not possible to anticipate everything that may arise once you close your office door behind you, acknowledging these top seven retirement regrets now can help make sure that the last decades of your life will be smoother sailing.

 Social Security is a wonderful asset that provides much-needed support during retirement, but it isn’t the means to an end.
 The average Social Security payment per individual is around $1,300, a figure that is likely far below your previous salary.
 While Social Security can be a nice source of extra income, it shouldn’t be relied upon to fund a retirement for those unwilling to sacrifice a current standard of living in exchange for a bare bones lifestyle.